phelipetls/seriesbr/README.md

 This package eases the task of getting data from Banco Central do Brasil (BCB) and Instituto de Pesquisa Econômica Aplicada (Ipea) databases API.

-It comes packed with a bunch of functions to interact with these databases API, such as searching for a series, getting metadata and, most importantly, getting the values into a `pandas.DataFrame`.
+It comes packed with a bunch of functions to interact with them, such as searching for a series, retrieving metadata and, most importantly, getting the series values into a `pandas.DataFrame`.

-It takes heavy inspiration from the R packages [rbcb](https://github.com/wilsonfreitas/rbcb) and [ipeaData](https://github.com/ipea/ipeaData).
+It is heavily inspired by the R packages [rbcb](https://github.com/wilsonfreitas/rbcb) and [ipeaData](https://github.com/ipea/ipeaData).

 ## Installation<a id="sec-1-2" name="sec-1-2"></a>